Aissac/radiant-stereotype-extension/README.md

 Configuration
 ---

 To add stereotypes you need to add fields to the Radiant::Config table.
+There are three types of settings for each stereotype:

+1. Page Parts (and filters)

-The table has the following structure:
+The key has to look like: `stereotype.name_of_the_stereotype.parts` and the value `body:markdown,sidebar:textile`

-     Radiant::Config(id: integer, key: string, value: string, description: text)
+2. Layout

+The key has to look like: `stereotype.name_of_the_stereotype.layout` and the value has to be the name of a layout (case sensitive)

+3. Page type

+The key should look like: `stereotype.name_of_the_stereotype.page_type` and the value has to be a valid `class_name` attribute of the Page class.
+(Examples: ArchivePage, FileNotFoundPage or ArchiveMonthIndexPage)

 Usage
 ---